+44 (0) 1223 755950

 Storage | Shipped at 4 °C. Upon receipt, store the kit according to the storage instruction in the kit's manual. |

-Validity | The validity for this kit is 6 months. |
+Validity | The validity for this kit is at least 6 months.
+Up to 12 months validity can be provided on request. |

 Stability | The stability of the kit is determined by the rate of activity loss.
 The loss rate is less than 5% within the expiration date under appropriate storage conditions.
 To minimize performance fluctuations, operation procedures and lab conditions should be strictly controlled.
 It is also strongly suggested that the whole assay is performed by the same user throughout. |